KubasMatt/KubasMatt.github.io/_academic-career.md

     - A continuation of Digital logic that introduced the complexities and intricacies of the RISC-V processor, single, mutlicycle, and pipeline
 - Introduction to Engineering Design (Lab)
     - Hardware interfacing and autonomous alogythym development in python on a Raspberry Pi 4B using the Adeept mars rover cars (these cars are awful)
-- Introduction to Electronic Circuits
 - Signals and Systems
 - Introduction to Quantum Electronics
-- Computer Architecture
+    - Introduced to the concepts of
 - Semiconductor Devices
 - Introduction to Quantum Optics
 - Signals and Imaging Laboratory (Lab)